 SBG 16:18 Given over to egoism, power, haughtiness, lust and anger, these malicious people hate Me in their own bodies and those of others

 SBG 16:19 These cruel haters are the worst among people and they are sinful.
-They are always thrown by me into demonic wombs life after life, in the cycle of life and death.
+They are always thrown by me into demoniacal wombs life after life, in the cycle of life and death.

 SBG 16:20 Entering into demoniacal wombs and deluded birth after birth, not attaining Me, they thus fall, O Arjuna, into a condition still lower than that!

 (Remember, the above three verses 16:18-20 are not threats!
-They only tell people what kind of a future they can attract when they have negative qualities in their heart)
+They only tell people what kind of a future they can tend to attract when they have negative qualities in their heart)

 SBG 14:06 Of these, Sattva is pure, luminous and healthy.
 It frees a person from all sinful reactions.
 Those of this Guna are attached to knowledge and to happiness, O sinless one.

 SBG 15:05 Free from pride and delusion, victorious over the evil of attachment, dwelling constantly in the Self, their desires having completely turned away, freed from the pairs of opposites known as pleasure and pain, they will certainly reach the eternal goal.

 SBG 18:57 Mentally renouncing all actions in Me, having Me as the highest goal and devoting yourself intensely to me, you are under my protection.
 Be fully conscious of Me.